 At the North America and European CACS Conferences, ISACA holds 2 invitation-only IT Audit Leaders Forums and publishes the results for those who were not in attendance.
 This article contains my interpretation and guidance in applying one of the IT Audit Leader forum’s discussion topics to your enterprise.
 Challenges in the audit field are not only limited to the audit field; they are shared across many other disciplines and professional domains.
 If you are a security, governance, risk management or IT professional, consider these tips and how this challenge applies to your enterprise.
-The first challenge is moving from a controls-based, or checklist, approach to a risk-based approach:
+The first challenge is moving to a risk-based model and away from a controls-based, or checklist, approach:

 Many of the criteria that are audited or for which assurance is provided have already occurred, meaning that we look to the past to evaluate what has previously happened.
 This means that the online transaction has been performed, the security control is implemented and operating, or the financial statement has been attested to.
 There is no uncertainty in the result of the transaction (pass or fail), if the control is implemented or not, or if the financial statement is finalized.
 The primary risk in audit and attestation is in reaching an incorrect conclusion from the engagement or the risk of noncompliance if controls and practices are not operating as intended.
 Organizations spend a lot of time and money on implementing and testing controls rather than managing risk.